 What facilitates the use of health services and what inﬂuences people to behave differently in relation to their health has long been the focus of practitioners in the health sector.

-Consequently, there had been large thoughts on utilisation of health services in both developed and developing countries as well as health seeking behaviour but majorly for me, two dominant approaches notable of note: the development of pathways models of health seeking behaviour, which tend to describe a series of steps an individual takes; and determinants of that behaviour, highlighting the factors inﬂuencing that journey.
+Consequently, there has been a great deal of thought on the utilisation of health services in both developed and developing countries as well as health-seeking behaviour but, especially for me, two dominant approaches are of note: the development of pathways models of health-seeking behaviour, which tend to describe a series of steps an individual takes, and the determinants of that behaviour, highlighting the factors inﬂuencing that journey.

-Over the years, while there are diverse sculpts that had been propose to elucidate the different determinants of health-seeking behaviours among various aspect of human, Andersen’s An earlier study involved did one of such grouping of factors into three main categories: the healthcare, peripheral environment, and population distinctiveness; the individual’s health behaviour and adoption of the sick role are another.
+Over the years, while there are diverse sculpts that have been proposed to elucidate the different determinants of health-seeking behaviours among various aspects of people, Andersen’s earlier study involved one such grouping of factors into three main categories: the healthcare, peripheral environment, and population distinctiveness.
+The individual’s health behaviour and adoption of the sick role is another.
 But this representation explicitly focuses on one’s health behaviour and it ignores the effect of social networks on the decision-making process

-Worthy of note is just as smiled noted earlier that the incorporation of conventional or traditional means of appreciating how pharmaceutical drugs like amitriptyline, bupropion, or chlorpromazine works are very essential.
-The prospect of pharmaceutical drugs diverge through the act of tolerance from what is expected from traditional treatment; Whereas with traditional cure people tend to exhibit a lot of open-mindedness and permissiveness in order for the medication to start taking effect no matter the time duration, they will expect immediate effect of pharmaceutical drugs instance is long term illnesses such as smallpox or Tuberculosis, where people expect automatic recovery, which can direct them to discard management before it becomes effective.
+Of great interest is, as noted earlier, the incorporation of conventional or traditional means of appreciating how pharmaceutical drugs like amitriptyline, bupropion, or chlorpromazine work is essential.
+The prospect of taking pharmaceutical drugs differs in terms of people’s acceptance from what is expected from traditional treatment.
+Whereas with traditional cures, people tend to exhibit a lot of open-mindedness and permissiveness in order for the medication to start taking effect no matter how long it takes, they expect an immediate effect from pharmaceutical drugs.
+For instance, in long term illnesses such as smallpox or tuberculosis, where people expect instant recovery, this can cause them to discard management before it becomes effective.

-There’s need to be extra receptive to the realities of health seeking behaviour, and increasingly, as some reasons why seeking health solution to health problems in developing countries is accepting to an extent unqualiﬁed healthcare providers and traditional medications as an significant source and perchance even as the main providers of care as they play a role to either improve or serves as motivation to others around the communities and state.
+There’s a need to be extra receptive to the realities of health-seeking behaviour, and, increasingly, as some reasons why seeking health solutions to health problems in developing countries is accepting to an extent unqualiﬁed healthcare providers and traditional medications as a significant source and perchance even as the main providers of care as they play a role to either improve or serves as motivation to others around the communities and state.
 Also, on the developments in biotechnological health check facilities, the same are said to support health-seeking behaviour.

-Just as the Health Systems Development Programme noted participation in association or community centred schemes has been demonstrated to have an indirect effect on the health seeking behaviour of individuals or persons needing help before or after an illness.
-Overall, looking at development in terms of organisation and system, and the technicalities of participation by both children and adults, there is a need in shifting focus from individuals to social groups, and to social embeddedness of such individuals’ actions to their own health.
+Just as the Health Systems Development Programme noted, participation in association or community centred schemes has been demonstrated to have an indirect effect on the health-seeking behaviour of individuals or persons needing help before or after an illness.
+Overall, looking at development in terms of organisation and system, and the technicalities of participation by both children and adults, there is a need to shift the focus from individuals to social groups, and to the social embeddedness of such individuals’ actions to their own health.

-There is a dear need of translating social conventions, cultural norms, and expectations, into a relative representation of how the structural preconditions of various health care systems around the world reinforce or contribute to the related set of troubles and challenges faced by individuals needing help as regards to their health.
+There is a clear need for translating social conventions, cultural norms, and expectations into a relative representation of how the structural preconditions of various healthcare systems around the world reinforce or contribute to the related set of troubles and challenges faced by individuals needing help as regards to their health.

-Onah Caleb is a a research assistant in Benue State University (Nigeria).
+Onah Caleb is a research assistant at Benue State University (Nigeria).
 He runs the blog KaylebsThought.

 Disclaimer: Psychreg is mainly for information purposes only.
 Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
 Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer here.